 Chewing and Digestion: The Most Underrated Wellness Habit

-Yup.
-That thing you do when you're halfway scrolling Instagram, inhaling your lunch, and trying not to drip salad dressing on your laptop.
+Yes, that thing you do while half-scrolling Instagram, inhaling your lunch, and trying not to drip salad dressing on your laptop.

-Here's the deal: Chewing isn't just about breaking down food.
-It's where digestion starts.
-And if you're skipping this step?
-You're likely skipping a lot of digestive support your body needs.
+Here’s the deal: Chewing isn’t just about breaking down food; it’s where digestion officially starts.
+And if you're rushing through it, you’re skipping a crucial first step in supporting your gut, your energy, and yes, even your mood.

 Your Mouth Is a Digestive Organ (Not Just a Smile Factory)

-As a dental hygienist turned functional nutrition counselor, I've gotta say: We seriously underestimate the mouth-body connection.
+As a dental hygienist turned functional nutrition counselor, I must say: We seriously underestimate the mouth-body connection.

 “Hey, food’s coming!
 Time to bring in the enzymes, fire up the stomach acid, and get the gut ready.”